 Health officials say contaminants in the drinking water at Camp Lejeune likely increased the risk of cancers, adverse birth outcomes, and other dangerous conditions for residents, civilian workers, Marines and naval personnel.
 The identified source of the contamination was poor waste disposal practices at an off-base dry cleaning company.

 Water supply wells were contaminated by multiple sources, including leaking underground storage tanks, industrial area spills, and waste disposal sites.

 Some of these chemicals involved in the property contamination are known cancer-causing agents and include the following:

 Veterans who were exposed to contaminated drinking water, and suffered related illnesses while assigned to Camp Lejeune in North Carolina may now be able to receive government disability benefits totaling more than $2 billion.

-The Department of Veterans Affairs (VA) began cash payouts in March 2016, available for eligible veterans stationed at the Marine base for at least 30 cumulative days between August, 1953 and December, 1987.
+The Department of Veterans Affairs (VA) began cash payouts in March 2016, available for eligible veterans stationed at the Marine base for at least 30 cumulative days between August 1953 and December 1987.
 Veterans must submit evidence of their diagnoses and service information.

 According to the VA, about 1,400 disability claims related to Lejeune are already pending.
-The compensation covers active duty, Reserve and National Guard members who developed one of eight diseases:
+The compensation covers active duty, Reserve, and National Guard members who developed one of eight diseases: